In Ephesians four the apostle Paul promises

 Clause 2: “being fitted and held together by what every joint supplies”

 Verse sixteen describes a body of believers that has its source in Christ as its Head, but fits and holds itself together: “being fitted and held together by what every joint supplies.”
 Therefore, the initial clause of v.
 16 describes a body of which Christ is the Head who forms it, but, surprisingly, is not described as the One holding it together.

-This body is like a completed puzzle in which the pieces hold themselves in lock.
-Each member is a puzzle piece that interlocks to produce a visible unity with the whole, but to tug on one is to tug on all.
+This body is like a completed puzzle in which the pieces connect to each other, thereby holding themselves in lock with each other.
+Each member is a part that “touches””joint” translates “ἁφῆς” which actually means “touch, contact” Liddell and Scott, haphēs, 288, thus “point of contact”. and interlocks to produce a visible unity with the whole, but to tug on one is to tug on all.
 Specifically, each piece ‘fits’ and ‘holds’ together the rest of the pieces so the full mosaic may be viewed as complete; if one piece is missing, the mosaic is incomplete.

 The analogy is similar to Paul’s foundation metaphor in Eph.
 2:20-21.
 Just as the apostles and prophets were formed as a complete temple foundation alongside Christ the cornerstone, and all the members ‘fitted together’ on top, so too each member of the local body shall be “fitted together” to form a complete body.
 But like mortar to a foundation, each member of the “whole body” is held together by each joint’s supply of work.
 So just as Christ and His apostles and prophets made a complete foundation for the Universal Church, so too in Eph.
 4:15 a “whole body” is complete when each joint (i.e., each member) holds all the other body parts together.